kyverno/website/content/en/policies/pod-security/restricted/restrict-seccomp/restrict-seccomp.md

 subject: Pod
 policyType: "validate"
 description: >
     The runtime default seccomp profile must be required, or only specific additional profiles should be allowed.
+This policy ensures that only the `runtime/default` is used as a `type`.
 ---

 ## Policy Definition